uilibs/uiprotect/LIVE_DATA_CI.md

 You can use any method for creating a GHA runner you want.
 It is just required you use the labels `self-hosted,linux,ufp,YOUR_USERNAME`.
 To help out, 3 possible install methods are listed below.

-The only other additional requirement for the GHA runner is that it _must_ be able to communitcate directly to your Unifi Protect instance.
+The only other additional requirement for the GHA runner is that it _must_ be able to communitcate directly to your UniFi Protect instance.

 ### Getting Required variables